subtirelumihail/graphql-presentation/keynote.md

 <aside class="notes">
 Ok, so for today we will demonstrate how to use graphql by implementng a chat application.
 For the purpose of thi my dependencies are already installed and also I hvae created my the structure of the sever and will destructure the implemenation.
-For those who want to follow the implementatio on your own station you can clone our repositiory and checkout server branch.
+For those who want to follow the implementatio on your own station you can clone our repositiory and checkout master branch.
 The first step will be to create the folder structure of the app.
 We will have a folder for the client and one for the server.
 - client